-As one step toward the reckoning and change that must take place to promote racial justice and equity throughout our college, in the summer of 2020 the President’s Diversity Steering Group (PDSG) asked the CCA community for input and recommendations (CCA students, faculty, and staff can still submit recommendations).
-The PDSG received more than 125 initial suggestions and insightful feedback, which have been categorized and compiled here.
+As one step toward the reckoning and change that must take place to promote racial justice and equity throughout our college, in the summer of 2020 the President’s Diversity Steering Group (PDSG) asked the CCA community for input and recommendations.
+The PDSG received more than 125 initial suggestions and insightful feedback, which have been categorized and compiled online.

 With these recommendations as a foundation, CCA President Stephen Beal and Provost Tammy Rae Carland announced on June 30, 2020, a commitment to a set of initial actions—the first steps in a process that will evolve and grow over time and include the creation of a comprehensive diversity, equity, inclusion, and belonging strategic plan for CCA.
-We will continue to add to this list and track progress here.
 The commitments below are organized according to the categories established by the PDSG.
-Click on any commitment to see date-stamped related actions and status updates (upcoming, in progress, implemented).
+Click on any commitment to see related actions and status updates (upcoming, in progress, implemented).

 CCA is committed to making systemic, lasting institutional change, and that will take time and participation from our entire community.
 Insights and feedback from our students, alumni, faculty, and staff are crucial to strengthening CCA’s unified community of creative-citizens.